Window Replacement Plan 2018, Part 2: New Construction Windows vs Replacement Windows

-In the second section of our Window Replacement Plan 2018 series (see part 1 here), we break down the main differences between these two types of windows and indicate recommended scenarios to give Cheyenne homeowners tips for using each.
+In the second section of our Window Replacement Plan 2018 series (see part 1 here), we break down the major differences between these two types of windows and indicate recommended scenarios to give Cheyenne homeowners tips for using each.

 Understanding the Jargon

 Replacement windows, as the name implies, are meant to replace windows in built spaces.
-Also known as retrofit windows, these windows are developed to allow Cheyenne contractors to add the window without having to tear the existing walls down to the studs or remove any other exterior materials.
+Also known as retrofit windows, these windows are developed to allow Cheyenne contractors to install the window without having to tear the existing walls down to the studs or remove any other exterior materials.

 The Right Window for the Right Job